 ● The Anglican Consultative Council, formed in 1968.
 ACC-15 met in Christchurch, New Zealand, from 27 October to 7 November 2012.
 ACC-16 is due to take place in Lusaka, Zambia this year [8-20 April 2016].The Church of Ireland members are the Revd Dr Maurice Elliott (Director of the Church of Ireland Theological Institute) and Mr Wilfred Baker (Cork).

 ● The Primates’ Meeting, which takes place every two or three years.
 The latest meeting took place last week in Canterbury [11 to 15 January 2016].
 Two previous meetings have taken place in Ireland: in Dromantine, near Newry (2006), and the Emmaus Retreat Centre in Swords, Co Dublin (January 2011).
 Last week, the Primates agreed to meet again in 2017 and 2019.

 In addition, roles in maintaining Anglican unity are played by:

 ● The Standing Committee of the Anglican Consultative Council, increasingly being referred to as the Standing Committee of the Anglican Communion.
 This is a 14-member group (15, if the Archbishop of Canterbury is present).
 Seven members are elected by the ACC; five are members of the Primates’ Standing Committee; and the elected Chair and Vice-Chair of the ACC.
 Its defined function is to assist the Churches of the Anglican Communion in advancing the work of their mission worldwide.

-● The secretary of the Anglican Communion Office, at present Canon Ken Kearon, who is due to be consecrated Bishop of Limerick at the end of next week [Saturday 24 January 2015].
+● The secretary of the Anglican Communion Office, the Most Revd Josiah Idowu-Fearon, who succeeds Canon Kenneth Kearon, who became Bishop of Limerick last year [24 January 2015].

 ● The Mothers’ Union.